Skip to main content

 8,000+ App Integrations#

 Zapier's core advantage is scale.
 With over 8,000 supported apps and 30,000+ available actions, you can connect almost any combination of business tools.
 From mainstream apps like Slack, Gmail, and Salesforce to niche tools like specific CRMs, accounting software, and industry platforms, Zapier likely supports it.
 The integration quality varies: popular apps have deep, well-maintained integrations with many trigger and action options, while smaller apps may offer basic functionality.
-In our experience, approximately 90% of integrations work reliably out of the box.
+Based on user reports, approximately 90% of integrations work reliably out of the box.
 The remaining 10% need workarounds, usually involving Zapier's built-in tools like Formatter or Code steps.

 AI Agents: Autonomous Workflows#

 Zapier Agents represent the platform's biggest evolution.
 You define a goal (e.g., "every morning, summarize new leads from HubSpot and post them to Slack with priority rankings"), grant access to relevant data sources, and set a schedule.
 The agent reasons through the task, decides which apps to use, fetches data, formats output, and delivers results.
-In our assessment, agents handled routine data aggregation and reporting tasks reliably.
-They struggled with ambiguous goals or tasks requiring nuanced judgment, which is expected.
+Based on user reports, agents handle routine data aggregation and reporting tasks reliably.
+They struggle with ambiguous goals or tasks requiring nuanced judgment, which is expected.
 The sweet spot is structured, repeatable tasks that follow predictable patterns but require more flexibility than traditional Zaps offer.

 Copilot: Natural Language Workflow Building#

 Copilot lets you describe an automation in plain language, and the AI builds the Zap for you.
 Say "when a new lead fills out my Typeform, add them to HubSpot, send a welcome email via Gmail, and notify my team in Slack," and Copilot creates the draft workflow, maps fields, and asks clarifying questions where needed.
-In our assessment, Copilot correctly built approximately 80% of straightforward workflows on the first attempt.
+Based on user reports, Copilot correctly builds approximately 80% of straightforward workflows on the first attempt.
 Complex multi-branch automations still required manual configuration, but Copilot saved significant setup time even for those by handling the initial scaffolding.

 Canvas: Visual Workflow Design#